gregorplop/Limnie/README.md

 Also, be aware that all development and testing is done on Windows.
 If you're evaluating Limnie (and especially LimnieGUI) on a different platform, some behavior/look might be unexpected!

 **To-do:**
-* Resolve an issue with pushing objects into encrypted pools.
 * Add pool open/close method (_open pool = accepting new objects_)
 * Write a better UUID generation mechanism, perhaps something supporting specific namespaces.
 * Write a CLI application.